Should you trade as a Limited Company or

 In a limited company, tax is deducted from directors' salaries via PAYE and paid at regular intervals to HMRC.
+All directors are also obliged to complete a tax return unless you received absolutely no pay or benefits; irrespective of whether any tax is owed.
 If applicable, higher tax rate is paid by shareholders on dividends under the self-assessment regime.
 Corporation tax is payable 9 months after the year end, by filing a company tax return.

 Sole traders pay tax on their business profits, after expenses have been deducted, via the self-assessment tax return system.
 The deadline for online tax returns is 31st January after the end of the tax year.

-Within a limited company, both employer's and employee's National Insurance is payable on directors' salaries and bonuses.
-This NI charge is greater than that paid by a sole trader/partner, who pay Class 2 NI contributions of £2.75 per week and Class 4 contributions dependent on profits in excess of £7,956 (rates accurate for 2014/15).
+Within a limited company, both employer's and employee's National Insurance (NI) is payable on directors' salaries and bonuses.
+This NI charge is greater than that paid by a sole trader/partner, who pay Class 2 NI contributions of £2.80 per week and Class 4 contributions dependent on profits in excess of £8,060 (rates accurate for 2015/16).

 Profit and Loss

 In a limited company, losses can only be carried forward and set against future profits or set against the previous year's profits.
-For sole traders, losses can be set off against other income or carried back to previous years.
+For sole traders, losses can be set off against other income in the same tax year, carried back to previous years or carried forward.